Phil Burrows

 Signed from Manchester City in 1966, Phil Burrows never made their first team in an era when the top clubs would field 4 sides every Saturday.

-Burrows was to be a regular for City for the next 8 seasons, quickly establishing himself in the side, initially as left half (defensive midfield) before slotting in at left back as formations evolved to a back 4.
-During his last 5 seasons with City, he never missed a single game, starring in our promotion campaigns in 1971 and 1974.
+Signing from Manchester City in the summer of 1966 on a free transfer, Burrows was to be a regular for City for the next 8 seasons, quickly establishing himself in the side, initially as left half (defensive midfield) before slotting in at left back as formations evolved to a back 4.
+During his last 4 seasons with City, he never missed a single league game, ever present and starring in our promotion campaigns in 1971 and 1974.
+During his first 4 seasons, he missed just 35 games.
 Don’t quote me, but I suspect in the post 1958 era and the end of a regional Division 3, no one has played so long for City without being relegated.

 Best remembered for short shorts pulled up high and rolled up sleeves, rarely, if ever, did an attacker get the better of Burrows.
 He was adept at coming forward and providing another attacking option.
 Often perceived as a quiet man, he could rally his troops as demonstrated in a game at Southend when City found themselves 3-0 down at half time.
 In the dressing room, Tom Johnston said nothing.
 Total silence.
 Just as the team prepared to return to the pitch for the second half, Phil Burrows rolled up his sleeves (although I always visualise him wearing short sleeves - Ed) and said, “I’ve not come all this effing way to lose to this f@@@@@@ shower”.
 On the pitch, he could be as tough (but always fair) as the toughest defender.